 The "photograph of a slide from the [International AIDS Conference] presentation" that Rabin mentions in the article's fourth paragraph is this one (below).

-I encourage you: Dig deeper.
+We encourage you: Dig deeper.
 Become fully informed.
 There is far too much research on this subject today to ignore.

 Click on the article image above to read in full screen, or read The New York Times article online here.